🎯 MCP Feedback Collector

 - **Supported Platforms**: Windows, macOS, Linux

-- **Latest Feature**: MCP standard logging feature
+- **Latest Feature**: MCP standard logging function

 - **Protocol Support**: MCP v2025-03-26, v2024-11-05, v2024-10-07